fireduck64/jelectrum/README.md

 DB:
 MongoDB: Install and setup mongodb.
 A single node instance is just fine.
 Run mongodb on SSD if possible.
+On startup, jelectrum will create tables as needed.

 PostgreSQL: Install and setup postgresql.
+On startup, jelectrum will create tables and indexes needed.
+You'll need to create the database and a user and put it in the config.

 Make your SSL cert:
 ./makekey.sh